 In rare cases when a legitimate request is detected by the WAF as an attack, the request will be replayed by Attack rechecker.
 If the request is not idempotent (for example, an authenticated request creating a new object in the application), then the Attack rechecker requests may create many new unwanted objects in the user account or perform other unexpected operations.

 To minimize the risk of the described situation, Attack rechecker will automatically strip the following HTTP headers from the replayed requests:

-The module Attack rechecker should be properly configured to work correctly.
+The module Attack rechecker is disabled by default.
+It should be enabled and properly configured to work correctly.
 Please learn the Attack rechecker configuration options and best practices for these options setup from this document.

 How it works¶

 Vulnerability scanner checks all elements of the company scope for typical vulnerabilities.
 The scanner sends requests to application addresses from fixed IP addresses and adds the header

 The scanner can be enabled or disabled in the Wallarm Console → Scanner section.
 By default, the scanner is enabled